• Day 01 Drive from Kathmandu to Syabrubesi (1,550m / 5,085ft) – 7-8 hours

 • Day 06 Hike from Lama Hotel Back to Syabrubesi (1,550m) – 4 to 5 Hours

-As you approach Syabrubesi, traditional houses and small tea shops appear along the way.
+Soon the trail leads to Syabrubesi.
+As you get close you start to see more houses and small tea shops.
 You may also come across a local cheese factory or see treehouses built in the traditional style.
 Once you reach Syabrubesi, it’s time to unwind and reflect on the incredible journey.
+Your legs may feel tired but your heart feels full.
+You can walk around the village or sit down and relax.
+Some people visit a nearby hot spring to soothe their body.

 • Meals: Breakfast+Lunch+Dinner